Last Updated on

 How Obeah is Practiced

 Obeah might be called a spiritual practice by some, and a collection of beliefs by others.
 No matter how one defines it, one thing is clear, this is a spiritual practice with much to teach those who are not native in the area where it began.
 There are two sides to Obeah, the good side, and the dark side, just as there is in any magical practice.
 By realizing what Obeah is and how to practice it, you may be able to use this folk magic’s tools in your own life to help you create a better world for yourself and others.

 While many spiritual practices might have two sides or two ways which they are seen, Obeah is a faith that embraces both the dark and the light.
 Since you can not have one without the other, Obeah recognizes them both as being tools one can use in order to make a life change.
 When one is able to understand there may be dark forces in the world, they can actively seek to work against these forces.
 Instead of simply ignoring the bad, the Obeah practitioner can find ways to change it and to block it from causing harm in one’s life.

-The Use of Charms in Magical Workings
+The Use of Talismans in Magical Workings

-One of the most common practices in Obeah is the use of charms.
+One of the most common practices in Obeah is the use of talismans.
 Once the energy of a spell is focused, then the practitioner can move the energy into this inanimate object to help direct the energy to change the situation.
-The charm is used in a magical ritual, infused with the energy of intention and of the final desirable result.
+The talisman is used in a magical ritual, infused with the energy of intention and of the final desirable result.
 In this way, the charm can then be carried with the person as the spell is doing its work or it can be moved to a new location to help bring energy to the situation.
-For example, if you’re having troubles in the bedroom, you might create a charm which you place under your pillow or on your nightstand to attract more lust or desire.
+For example, if you’re having troubles in the bedroom, you might create a talisman which you place under your pillow or on your nightstand to attract more lust or desire.